Investing in Artificial Intelligence Stocks and Companies

 How Does Artificial Intelligence Use Big Data?

 We come across a lot of companies claiming to use AI to achieve some competitive advantage, and we always ask the same question.
 What proprietary data sets are you using to train your algorithms with such that you’ll be able to realize a competitive advantage?
 Truth is, machine learning algorithms are only as good as the data you train them with, a process that’s known as supervised learning.
-One of the first companies to start wielding the power of big data was Palantir, a secretive firm that took Silcon Valley by storm when they started to acquire startups left and right.
+One of the first companies to start wielding the power of big data was Palantir, a secretive firm that took Silicon Valley by storm when they started to acquire startups left and right.
 Simply put, Palantir uses big data to solve the most important problems for the world’s most important institutions.
+(Palantir is now publicly traded, something we talked about in our piece on An Enterprise AI Showdown – C3 Stock vs. Palantir Stock.)
 Many followed in their footsteps, and by 2016, there were at least 14 billion-dollar big data startups working on harnessing the world’s big data.
+Some companies specialize in analyzing data exhaust from inside corporations, helping them identify threats or quickly isolate problems.
+Others like Zoom plan to use all the big data from unified communications to build productivity tools for knowledge workers.

 Big Data vs. Data Warehouses

 Big Data vs. Data Warehouses.
 What’s the Difference?
 That was the title of an article we wrote which talked about how big data lets us find “the unknown unknowns,” things we didn’t even think of to start measuring.
 We also need to expand our definition of data to include things like CCTV camera video feeds, audio clips, imagery, sensor outputs, temperature, and just about anything you can think of that can be measured.
 Smartphones are now producing geospatial data so we can learn more about how people behave.
-Companies like Cloudera (CLDR) are building multi-billion-dollar businesses around managing all this big data alongside many other data-focused companies.
+Companies like Cloudera (CLDR) are building multi-billion-dollar businesses around managing all this big data alongside many other data-focused companies, like Snowflake, which Warren Buffett invested in, data-to-everything company Splunk, or Databricks and their Data Lakehouses.
+(Here’s our latest pieces on Splunk and Snowflake.)
+Legacy data tool providers like Informatica should be avoided as they missed the boat while firms like Alteryx fill the gap.
+Data center REITs provide another way to play the growth of big data, but we think the risks outweigh the rewards.
+There’s also data storage hardware to consider as a pick-and-shovel play on big data, and Pure Storage probably leads the pack in that niche.
+MongoDB offers a way to play the growth of unstructured data, but unfortunately they don’t provide enough information for investors.

 Crowdsourcing platforms like Appen cleanse the data, then new techniques like topological big data analysis are used to find patterns in the data.
+(Although Appen is publicly traded, we’re choosing not to invest in it.)
 Even with all the data we have, we still need more.
-Several startups are now creating synthetic data that’s used for applications like autonomous driving.
+A fair number of startups are now creating synthetic data that’s used for applications like autonomous driving.
 Singaporean startup Near has assembled the largest database of human behavior, which is a good segue into our next topic.

 Unstructured Data and Data Privacy